-USDOL currently intends to increase the minimum salary threshold by approximately 200%, to \$921 per week, which annualizes to \$47,892.
+The DOL currently intends to increase the minimum salary threshold by approximately 200%, to \$921 per week, which annualizes to \$47,892.
 This is on the high side of what we had anticipated.

 It appears that sharply reducing the proportion of exempt workers and "giving employees a raise" are the driving purposes behind this figure, rather than the proposal's being the result of the fundamentally distinction-drawing principles that are actually authorized and have historically been followed.
-We have previously written about these principles.
+We have previously written about these principles in the Fisher Phillips Wage-Hour Blog.

-In addition, USDOL wants to raise the total-annual-compensation threshold for the "highly compensated employees" exemption by about 22%, from its present \$100,000 minimum to a new level of \$122,148.
+In addition, DOL wants to raise the total-annual-compensation threshold for the "highly compensated employees" exemption by about 22%, from its present \$100,000 minimum to a new level of \$122,148.

 And for the first time in these exemptions' more-than-75-year history, an "updated salary rate" would be published annually.
-USDOL's accompanying remarks suggest that this might result in a \$970 threshold (annualizing to \$50,440) as early as next year.
+DOL's accompanying remarks suggest that this might result in a \$970 threshold (annualizing to \$50,440) as early as next year.
 The "highly compensated" threshold would also be "updated" annually.